Innovationen und bereichsübergreifendes, synchronisiertes Programmmanagement

 “Much depends on the accuracy of the simulation model,” says Vasiliyev.
 “To develop such a model, we need very accurate data from the customer, and some of that data may be confidential.
 It takes significant time and effort.
 As the company is getting ready for a launch, not all data are immediately available; some aspects get changed on-the-fly.
 Still, using Plant Simulation, we were very pleased; we finished the project on time per customer expectations.”

 The Ford Sollers project‘s first stage addressed BIW shop buffer simulation.
 Several buffer configurations were developed and the one that best fit the customer’s requirements was selected.

 At the next stage, Plant Simulation was used to develop models of the BIW, paint and assembly shops, as well as the entire plant model.
 Having combined the buffer and plant models, WEST-RU conducted a number of virtual tests to analyze equipment capacity and utilization.
 The layout was adjusted to account for customer changes and another simulation cycle was run.

-Once the results were approved by the customer, WEST-RU began detailed engineering using Siemens PLM Software’s NX™ software.
+Once the results were approved by the customer, WEST-RU began detailed engineering using Siemens Digital Industries Software’s NX™ software.
 With NX, engineers developed a thorough design of the buffer, including a 3D model of the buffer, handling equipment and structural steel foundation.
 The Advanced Simulation module of NX was used to perform a strength analysis of the latter in order to optimize its mass and meet load bearing requirements.